kubernetes/website/content/en/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods.md

 and becomes pending (for example when the cluster is highly utilized and either there are other pending pods that schedule into the space vacated by the evicted critical add-on pod or the amount of resources available on the node changed for some other reason).

-Note that critical pod is not meant to prevent pod evictions entirely.
-The critical pod prevents pods from becoming permanently unavailable.
+Note that marking a pod as critical is not meant to prevent evictions entirely; it only prevents the pod from becoming permanently unavailable.
 For static pods, this means it can't be evicted, but for non-static pods, it just means they will always be rescheduled.

 {{% /capture %}}